 Map customization starts by selecting one of the predefined schemes (such as

-NMANormalNightScheme) to serve as a staring point.
-These predefined schemes are not customizable themselves, but provide the initial values from which your custom scheme is derived from.
+NMANormalNightScheme) to serve as a starting point.
+These predefined schemes are not customizable themselves but provide the initial values from which your custom scheme is derived.
 It is necessary to have the proper permission to access this base scheme as well as permission to customize.

 Example of pre-defined schemes that we are already familiar with are (respectively, Normal Day, Normal Night):